Look at this little guy! What a cutie! |

 Cookies

 One pound fugar boiled flowly in half pint water, fcum well and cool, add two teafpoons pearl afh diffolved in milk, then two and half pounds flour, rub in four ounces butter, and two large fpoons of finely powdered coriander feed, wet with above; make roles half an inch thick and cut to the fhape you pleafe; bake fifteen or twenty minutes in a flack oven - good three weeks.
+Matt's mom sent us some cookie cutters - time to try them out! |

 Here's what I'm thinking.
 Amelia Simmons' cookie recipe depends on a few teaspoons of pearl ash dissolved in milk for its leavening.
 Based on this guy's experiment with chemical leaveners (which I linked to in my biscuit entry), I know that I cannot use pearl ash and baking soda interchangeably.
 Baking soda has a little more than twice the amount of available carbon dioxide per teaspoon as pearl ash does, so it seems to me that substituting the proportionate amount of baking soda will result in a close approximation of the original cookie.
 Dividing the volume of pearlash in half means using one teaspoon of baking soda to the two and a half pounds of flour - which would be about 9 cups of flour - which is the same ratio as my regular cut-out cookie recipe.
 So at least I've got that going for me.
 I'm worried that 9 cups of flour is going to make waaaay more cookies than we (or Brother) need, so I think I'll halve the recipe.

-I don't think I've ever put coriander in a cookie before.
+I don't think I've ever put coriander in a cookie before. |

 However, Amelia's recipe differs from the ratios in my cut-out cookie recipe in a few other ways.
 Hers uses much less butter per flour, much more sugar, and has no eggs.
 The overall liquid/dry ratio seems pretty similar to my recipe, but I think these will be a bit stiffer than the normal cut-out cookies.
 I'm also going to add a teensy bit of salt, I think.
 The Shrewsbury Cakes had no salt in them and I the texture of the cookies changed quite a bit over the course of a few days (although, if you're eating them as ice cream sandwiches, it kind of doesn't matter).
 Since salt is a known preservative, I'm thinking a pinch of salt might help stabilize the cookies and help them stay fresh a little longer.

 Brown sugar syrup.
 Tastes like molasses.
-Unsurprisingly.
+Unsurprisingly. |

 I didn't have much of the evaporated cane sugar left, so I supplemented it with brown sugar to reach the whole half pound.
 I also decided to switch up Amelia's process a little bit.
 From what I can tell (although this could be wrong - she strings a lot of clauses together), she calls for rubbing the butter into the flour and then adding the sugar syrup.
 At first I thought she meant adding everything to the sugar, but on second reading that's not what I get.
 Anyway, since I think it's easier to mix dry ingredients into the wet ones, I creamed the butter, added the soda dissolved in milk (just to make sure there's enough acid in there to work right), sugar syrup, and coriander before adding the flour with a pinch of salt.

-The finished dough - it is really stiff.
+The finished dough - it is really stiff. |

 The dough is really stiff - I didn't use all of the flour (probably used 1/2 cup less than it calls for), and I ended up kneading the last bit of the flour in since it was so stiff.
 Since it was so stiff, it was hard to roll out really thin, but I think that's okay.
 I baked them in a 325 oven for 10-12 minutes, until the bottoms were slightly browned and the cookies had puffed up a bit but were not brown.
 They have a nice spicy flavor to them thanks to the coriander, but are definitely pretty dense.
 They're made for dunking, I think, so get your beverage of choice ready!

-Kitty cats!
+Kitty cats! |

-This is what you'll be getting soon, Brother!
+This is what you'll be getting soon, Brother! |

 First American Cookies

-1 generous cup packed brown sugar
+1 generous cup packed brown sugar1/2 cup water

 1/4 cup butter